tkongolo24/miniinvoice/README.md

 ## 🎯 Overview

-MiniInvoice is a full-stack web application designed to streamline invoice management for freelancers and small businesses, particularly targeting African markets.
+BillKazi is a full-stack web application designed to streamline invoice management for freelancers and small businesses, particularly targeting African markets.
 Built with modern technologies and mobile-first principles, it provides an intuitive interface for creating, managing, and tracking professional invoices with multiple PDF template options.

 ### Key Highlights